j-briant/j-briant.github.io/_posts/2024-08-16-stop-using-fme.md

 You can import other data into your database to use it in your query, or use [Foreign Data Wrappers](https://www.postgresql.org/docs/current/postgres-fdw.html) (FDW) to read data from another database.
 You can combine your queries with tools such as [dbt](https://docs.getdbt.com/) (Core) to have a more complete environment, or build your own processes, with GDAL or using the programming language of your choice.

-#### GDAL
+#### Read and write with GDAL

 Back at it with [GDAL](https://www.geothings.ch/posts/gdal-appreciation/), but it's so versatile that it has to be in your toolkit.
 Your can read and write basically any format, and apply transformations on the fly.

 The series of command line tools that come with GDAL/OGR make it very complete and easy to use with raster or vector data.

- You could reuse your previous SQL query with GDAL to extract your data and save it in GeoPackage for example, I could just save my query into a file named `query_file.sql` and run the following command:
+ You could reuse your previous SQL query with GDAL to extract your data and save it in GeoPackage for example.
+I could just save my query into a file named `query_file.sql` and run the following command:

 ```sh
 ogr2ogr -f GPKG -sql @query_file.sql output.gpkg "PG:service=input_db"